apecloud/kubeblocks/docs/user_docs/overview/introduction.md

 The unified API makes KubeBlocks an excellent choice if you need to run multiple types of databases on Kubernetes.
 It can significantly reduce the learning curve associated with mastering multiple operators.

-## How unified APIs reduces your learning curve
+## How unified APIs reduce your learning curve

 Here is an example of how to use KubeBlocks' Cluster API to write a YAML file and create a MySQL Cluster with three replicas.